John Urschel: Chess

 Urschel competed in the 2015 Pittsburgh Open, finishing in 12th place (tied for 9th) with 3.0 points (+2-1=2) in the Under 1700 rating section.
 Urschel competes in competitive online chess on Chess.com, and he has commentated for Chess.com's BlitzChamps event, a rapid tournament for NFL players.

 Personal life

 Urschel is married to writer Louisa Thomas, whom he met when she was profiling him for Grantland.
-In 2017, their daughter, Joanna, was born.
+They have two children.
 Urschel's autobiography, Mind and Matter: A Life in Math and Football, was co-written by Thomas and published in 2019.